the-anylogic-company/AnyLogic-JSONifier/README.md

 # AnyLogic-JSONifier

 A simple library for enabling JSON serialization and deserialization for various AnyLogic types, usable both as an add-on library inside AnyLogic (i.e., as an object you drag into your model) or inside any external editor (i.e., programmaticly created).

-A customizable filter is available when converting objects to JSON - in a blacklist or whitelist mode - when you want to be able to specify what objects are/are not allowed in the output.

-For when inside AnyLogic contexts, you can convert JSON strings or files to agents or populations, allowing for customized ways to initialize your model with.

-<< TODO function documentation >>
+The serialization features (converting any object to JSON) come with a deeply customizable filter to specify what exactly gets outputted.
+It can be setup in a "blacklist" or "whitelist" mode with different ways of targeting specific parts of your model.

+The deserialization features (converting from JSON to an object) not only include conversion to any standard Java types, but also to AnyLogic objects, including agents and populations!
+This opens up the ability to have customized ways to initialize your model.

+For more information, see the project's [Wiki](https://github.com/t-wolfeadam/AnyLogic-JSONifier/wiki).

+For asking questions, reporting problems, or requesting features, post in this project's [Issues](https://github.com/t-wolfeadam/AnyLogic-JSONifier/issues).